 The main landmark people are drawn to is Whitby Abbey but our investigation started at the church yard close to the Abbey where you approach the famous 199 steps.
 As we arrived at the graveyard we started our ITC.
 As a conclusion to the session we had a few very clear messages come through with Transalvina been the first word that clearly came through and just to point out Dracula the myth supposed to have escaped from Transelvina.
 Then shortly after we had “we blind folded them” from that point I had a vision in my mind of an event happening, in my vision the boat Dracula was on was purposely sank and there were survivors swimming away from the wreck.
 The locals made a decision to blind fold them and cast them back to the sea on a burning raft dismembered.
 I can’t say my vision has any shred of truth but I normally don’t get messages clear in my mind like that so I decided to share this with you.

-Boggle Hole lies between Whitby and it’s coastal neighbour Robin Hoods Bay and in local folklore Boggles were believed to be little people that inhabited many of the caves running along the coast.
-It is thought that this natural costal cave was actually used by local smugglers as a place to unload and hide their contraband.
+Boggle Hole lies between Whitby and it’s coastal neighbor Robin Hoods Bay and in local folklore Boggles were believed to be little people that inhabited many of the caves running along the coast.
+It is thought that this natural coastal cave was actually used by local smugglers as a place to unload and hide their contraband.
 Hob Hole lies near the fishing village of Runswick Bay and is said to be inhabited by a Hob with an uncommon gift.
 The local fishermen and their families are said to have believed that the cave’s resident Boggle could cure whooping cough.
-Whilst the fishermen themselves where apparently too fearful to cross the entrance to the cave at night their wives are said to have shown more courage in times of need by carrying their sick children down to the cave with them to call upon the Hobs mystical healing powers.
+Whilst the fishermen themselves where apparently too fearful to cross the entrance of the cave at night their wives are said to have shown more courage in times of need by carrying their sick children down to the cave with them to call upon the Hobs mystical healing powers.